-The Nebraska Christian College (NCC) campus in Papillion, NE, spans 80+ acres of land with 60,000 square feet of classrooms, dorm suites, student center, cafeteria, and faculty/staff offices.
+The Nebraska Christian College (NCC) campus in Papillion, NE, spans 80+ acres of land with 60,000 square feet of classrooms, student center, cafeteria, faculty/staff offices, and dorm suites.
 There are also two four-plex apartment buildings for married students.
 The Ministry Equipping Center (MEC) has a 500-seat auditorium as well as classrooms, practice rooms, voice/audio editing suites, a preaching lab, and a coffee bar.
-It was formed from a merger with Nebraska Christian College, which had existed since 1945.
-NCC additionally operates an athletics program separate from HIU.

-HIU’s Fullerton campus has a lot of character since its main buildings were designed in the popular California-native Googie architecture, a form of modern architecture in the 1930s to 1960s.
+HIU’s Fullerton campus has been named as one of the 50 most beautiful Christian schools in the world.
+Its original buildings were designed in the popular California-native Googie architecture, a form of modern architecture in the 1930s to 1960s with a lot of character.
 Googie architecture was known at the time to be futuristic and influenced by car culture and the Space/Atomic Age.
-The student center, Darling Library, Titan Theater, classroom buildings, and dormitories built by the California State University Foundation in the late 1960s are some of the few remaining examples of pure Googie-style architecture in southern California.
-Some consider HIU’s main campus to be the largest collection of Googie modernist architecture remaining in the world.
-The buildings were designed by Eldon Davis, who, along with partner Louis Armet, founded one of the most renowned architectural firms in Los Angeles history.
-Armet & Davis essentially defined the Googie architecture genre in the post-war period.
+The Darling Library (see photo), student center, Titan Theater, classroom buildings, and dormitories built by the California State University Foundation in the late 1960s are some of the few remaining examples of pure Googie-style architecture in southern California.
+HIU’s main campus may even be the largest collection of Googie modernist architecture remaining in the world.
+The buildings were designed by Eldon Davis, who, along with partner Louis Armet, founded one of the most renowned architectural firms in Los Angeles history and essentially defined the Googie architecture genre in the post-war period.
 Additionally, there is a beautiful cobalt blue cross at the north end of the Fullerton campus.
 The cross has a unique design that aligns itself with the Googie architecture of our buildings and was modeled after a design by acclaimed artist and architectural sculptor Randall E. Secrest.

 A significant number of students choose programs delivered via the Internet, as the university has developed a strong track record of delivering online education.
 HIU online offers a variety of 100% online university programs and online college courses.
 Choose from an AA degree, BA in Criminal Justice or Liberal Studies, or BS in Business Administration, Christian Ministry, or Human Development.
 Students are partnered with an Academic Coach who is committed to student success from start to finish.
 The Academic Coach will assist with designing a schedule tailored to meet academic goals, help with any program related questions and provide resources and tips that will lead to success inside the classroom and beyond.
 They even let you “test drive” an online course to see what it’s like!
 See details.